 Previously known as the Lawrence County Home for the Aged, that once housed the county’s mentally ill, severely destitute, and elderly residents who didn’t have any known family, the home is now one of the most haunted houses in western PA.
 Visitors have reported activity including voices, footsteps, being touched, doors slamming, things moving on their own, and various apparitions.
 One story of a little boy dubbed “Jeffrey,” who appears to be about six or seven years of age, says if you lay eyes on this boy, you would die soon after.
 For more paranormal contact, go to room 105 if you dare to encounter the home of a former patient named Mary Virginia.
 These are just some of the occurrences that make Haunted Hill View Manor still active today.
-Haunted Hill View Manor is open to public investigations, overnight investigations, paranormal conventions, tours.
+Haunted Hill View Manor is open to public investigations, overnight investigations, paranormal conventions, and tours.

 6. Eastern State Penitentiary

-In 1829, the first prisoner walked through the doors of the Eastern State Penitentiary in Philadelphia and remained a penitentiary until it closed its doors in 1971.
+In 1829, the first prisoner walked through the doors of the Eastern State Penitentiary, which remained a penitentiary until it closed its doors in 1971.
 Now, the building lies deteriorated and empty…or so it might seem.
 It is said that the lingering spirits of the isolated prisoners still haunt the cell blocks of this National Historic Landmark, making it one of America’s most haunted prisons.
 See if you can spot any roaming spirits during a day or nighttime tour.

 8. Medix Hotel

 You can’t have a ghost story without an old building with lots of history, and that’s exactly what Medix Hotel does.
 Built in 1896, the hotel owner routinely weaves spine-tingling tales for visitors to enjoy as they sit at the bar.
 So, sit back, grab a drink, and prepare for stories that are sure to leave you uneasy after dark.